ASFOpenSARlab/opensarlab-docs/docs/user-guides/class_notebooks_best_practices.md

 * Push the update to your notebook repo.
 * When students pull in your notebook repo, the notebooks will automatically run the correct kernel with no intervention (as long as the required environment has been created).

+### Clear Your Notebook Output Before Saving it

+* Saving a notebook with output in place increases it's file size substantially and slows down the time it takes to load.
+* [Restart your kernel and clear the notebook output](restarting_server_and_kernel.md) before saving and pushing notebooks to your repo.

 ### Keep your Conda Environment Up to Date

 * Libraries and packages installed in your conda environment will be updated over time.
 If you are using a conda environment used for a previous class or training, test it first to confirm that it still builds properly.